lvsti/cocoagrinder/_posts/2017-01-06-lightweight-object-mocking-in-swift.markdown

 s.add(5.0)      // surprise! also prints "add(_:)"
 ```

 I set out to search for a way the compiler would return a different value for these two functions but I didn't manage to find one.
 Alright, user-specified identifiers are a must then.
-But I still didn't like the idea of having to type these strings twice-- once in the mock and once in the expectation.
+But I still didn't like the idea of having to type these strings twice-- once in the mock and once when setting up the stub.
 To eliminate the risk of typos, I decided to convert stub identifiers to enums.
 I also required implementors of `Mock` to define a `RawRepresentable` type (typically an enum) to identify methods of the mock:

 ```swift
 protocol Mock {